 I’m a biostatistician in Madison, Wisconsin, USA.

-I’m studying for a Ph.D. in statistics at the University of Wisconsin-Madison.
+I graduated in May 2019 with a Ph.D. in statistics from the University of Wisconsin-Madison.

 in multiparental populations.
 We implemented our methods in the software package